KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 1. Open the UI for [staff](http://scssnebularesearch.scss.tcd.ie:4567/ui).

-2. Click on the *Storage* menu option, find the `[VM] DebianWheezy [Research Ver 1.2]` image, and select the `clone` button.
+2. Click on the *Storage* menu option, find the `[VM] DebianJessie [Research Ver 1.1]` image, and select the `clone` button.
 In the revealed pane, give the new image a name and click `clone`.
 Note that the cloning of the image will take longer than the GUI suggests, so wait a minute or two before proceeding.
 Next, select the clone in the list, mark the clone as persistent in the image information pane.

 3. Click on *Compute* menu option, and select the `new` button to create a new virtual machine.
 In the revealed pane, give the machine a name, choose an instance type from the dropdown ( I tend to go for `64bit-2CPU-2048MW-withVNC` but choose as you prefer), select the image you just created in the images list.
 Select a network (there is probably only one option) and click `Create`.
 Again, you must wait some time, perhaps as long as 5 minutes before proceeding.